A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Who can enroll in a catastrophic plan?

-Catastrophic plans are only available to people under age 30, or people 30 and older who qualify for a hardship/affordability exemption (which means that due to unaffordability of coverage, economic hardship, or certain other hardships – such as the death of a family member – the person is not required to maintain health insurance coverage).
+Catastrophic plans are only available to people under age 30, or people 30 and older who qualify for a hardship/affordability exemption11 (which means that due to unaffordability of coverage, economic hardship, or certain other hardships – such as the death of a family member – the person is not required to maintain health insurance coverage*).

-In particular, the provision for people in areas where just one insurer offers plans in the exchange made a hardship exemption available to far more people, allowing them to potentially purchase a catastrophic plan (albeit without premium subsidies, making this a realistic alternative only for people who aren’t otherwise eligible for subsidies).
-But insurer participation in the exchanges has increased significantly since 2018, with very few enrollees currently having access to just one insurer’s plans.2
+In particular, the provision for people in areas where just one insurer offers plans in the exchange made a hardship exemption available to far more people, allowing them to potentially purchase a catastrophic plan (albeit without premium subsidies, making this a realistic alternative only for people who aren't otherwise eligible for subsidies).
+But insurer participation in the exchanges has increased significantly since 2018, with very few enrollees currently having access to just one insurer's plans.17

 How many people enroll in catastrophic plans?

-Obtaining a hardship exemption is not typically a quick process, and catastrophic plans don’t automatically show up on the list of available plan options for people who are 30 or older.
-So many applicants may be unaware that they could seek a hardship (including affordability) exemption and obtain a catastrophic plan.
+For the time being, catastrophic plans don't automatically show up on the Marketplace’s list of available plan options for people who are 30 or older.
+Also, applicants may be unaware that they could seek a hardship (including affordability) exemption and obtain a catastrophic plan.
+A knowledgeable broker can inform applicants about catastrophic plans and, if one is available and will meet the applicant’s needs, guide them through the process of obtaining an exemption.
+But the process isn't necessarily easy or seamless even with assistance.

-For most people, this is not applicable through at least 2025, thanks to the American Rescue Plan‘s enhancement of premium subsidies (extended through 2025 by the Inflation Reduction Act).
-Under that law, households are not expected to pay more than 8.5% of their income for the second-lowest-cost Silver plan, regardless of how high the household’s income is, which means the lowest-cost plan — which is generally quite a bit cheaper than the second-lowest-cost Silver plan — is unlikely to be more than 7.28% of their income.
+For most people, this concern is not applicable through at least 2025, thanks to the American Rescue Plan's enhancement of premium subsidies (extended through 2025 by the Inflation Reduction Act).
+Under that law, households are not expected to pay more than 8.5% of their income for the second-lowest-cost Silver plan, regardless of how high the household's income is.
+Their subsidy amount is based on the cost of the second-lowest-cost Silver plan, but that subsidy can then be applied to a lower-cost Bronze plan if they choose.
+This means the after-subsidy cost of the lowest-cost plan – which is generally quite a bit cheaper than the second-lowest-cost Silver plan – is unlikely to be more than 7.28% of their modified adjusted gross income (MAGI), which is the threshold for an affordability exemption in 2025.22 (For 2026, this threshold will increase to 8.05% of MAGI,23 although as noted above, hardship exemptions will also be available to people who aren’t eligible for premium tax credits or cost-sharing reductions.)

 Other reasons for low catastrophic plan enrollment